Type of Journey

-In the afternoon, get moving for Authentic Bhutanese Crafts Bazaar, which is the town’s handicraft market.
-The smiling faces of the Bhutanese youngsters at the entrance and the eighty shops made from eco-friendly bamboo, with its vibrant burst of colors on display will enamor you.
+In the afternoon, get moving for the Authentic Bhutanese Crafts Bazaar, which is the town’s handicraft market.
+The smiling faces of the Bhutanese youngsters at the entrance and the eighty shops made from eco-friendly bamboo, with their vibrant burst of colors on display, will enamor you.

 Journeying to the scenic Punakha

-Next, you will come across Chimi Lhakhang, located on a hill right in the center of the valley, which is also called “the temple of fertility,” believed to answer prayers of couples with infertility issues.
+Next, you will come across Chimi Lhakhang, located on a hill right in the center of the valley, which is also called "the temple of fertility" and is believed to answer the prayers of couples with infertility issues.

 Proceeding in the direction of Paro

-The Bhutan honeymoon package now takes a sharp turn to go back at your point of arrival- Paro.
+The Bhutan honeymoon package now takes a sharp turn to go back to your point of arrival, Paro.
 Visit Tachog Lhakhang to revive your spirits.
 You’d surely enjoy crossing the swaying iron chain bridge built by the thirteenth-century saint Thangthong Gyalpo to reach the temple.
-Also, the high rocky barren hills and the ridge acts as the perfect backdrop for pictures to celebrate your Bhutan travel adventures.
+Also, the high, rocky, barren hills and the ridge act as the perfect backdrop for pictures to celebrate your Bhutan travel adventures.

 Unveiling the history of Paro

-Drugyel Dzong is the Fortress of the Victorious Bhutanese, that commemorates the victory over Tibetan armies.
-A fire had destroyed the fortress in 1951, but the ruins don’t make it less impressive or less imposing.
+Drugyel Dzong is the Fortress of the Victorious Bhutanese, which commemorates the victory over Tibetan armies.
+A fire destroyed the fortress in 1951, but the ruins don’t make it less impressive or less imposing.